What is biological age, and how is it different from your real age?

 Biological age estimates how old your body actually performs, based on physiological markers — rather than the calendar time since you were born (your chronological age).
 Someone who is 45 chronologically might have a biological age of 40 if their fitness, heart-rate metrics and sleep are strong, or 50 if they're not.
 Unlike chronological age, biological age can move in either direction with your lifestyle.

-How biological age is estimated
+The main ways biological age is estimated

 How Vita computes Body Age